+6186952489

 The old Floating Bridge to Amantacha probably was a big challenge for moms and dads on Sunday – no luggage haul back then.

 Finally, the campers met their Unit Leader and moved in to a cabin.
-I don’t recall any staff or the Unit Leader at the unit to greet you – the staff was much smaller then.
-You picked an open cabin & moved in.
-Campers quickly changed into their swim suit and headed for the lake to take their swim test.
+I don’t recall any staff except the Unit Leader at the unit to greet you – the staff was much smaller then.
+You picked an open cabin and moved in.
+They quickly changed into their swim suits and headed for the lake to take their swim test.
 No time to change!
 Head next to the stables to get a little horse intro from stable crew.

 Once all of these tasks were completed campers would head back to their unit and finish moving in.

 The two-week campers had a parade through the main area.
 This kept them occupied on Sunday.
-Two-week campers also earned money being “guides & luggage carriers” for the campers coming in on Sunday.
+Two-week campers also earned money being “guides and luggage carriers” for the campers coming in on Sunday.

 The efficiency of today’s registration process is a great help to the camper and the parent.
 It has been tweaked throughout the years to be the least stressful event of the summer.
 I don’t think any money changes hands, perhaps a unit picture is purchased.
 A stop at the Trading Post for a cool drink is a must on a hot Sunday.